Building a successful online course can be challenging if you’re unsure of what type of course to create.

 - Personalized feedback from the instructor

 Keep in mind that membership courses are different from regular courses, and so are the feature requirements.
 There are numerous membership platforms that offer different features and benefits.
-You can review them in our guide here.
+Read our membership site software comparison for more information.

 7. Live Cohort-Based Course